ziwei531/anime-list-website/README.md

 You can replace the Media's parameter depending on your needs.
 Take note that it's $id because I'm dynamically inputting the id.
 Normally, you'll need to pass a number type in order to have it work.

-It will be dynamically passed in via useQuery
+The id will be passed in via useQuery.
+If you are unfamiliar with this code snippet, you may consult the apollo's documentation website to familiarize yourself of what was done here.
 ```javascript
 const { loading, error, data } = useQuery(QUERY, {
 	variables: { id: parseInt(animeID) },